mrondino/VBA-challenge/README.md

 Project Title: Module 2 Challenge

-Description: In this project, we are iterating through a large list of stock data and outputting sums of information
+Description: In this project, we are iterating through a large list of stock data and outputting sums and percentages of information

 Getting Started: You will need to open the VBA code in Developer and run it for each Excel sheet.